The Basics: Overview

 How do doctors test for chlamydia and gonorrhea?

-A doctor or nurse can test your urine (pee) for both chlamydia and gonorrhea.
-Sometimes, the doctor might take a sample from the vagina or penis to test.
+A doctor or nurse can test your urine for both chlamydia and gonorrhea.
+Sometimes, the doctor might take a sample from the vagina, penis, rectum, or throat instead.
 The test is easy and painless.

 Learn more about chlamydia: